Wizcorp/express-rested/README.md

 Options (all optional):

+* rights: an object, boolean or function that will be applied to all CRUD operations (read on for the applied logic).
 * rights.create: a boolean or a function(req, res, resource) that returns a boolean indicating whether or not creation of this resource may occur.
-* rights.cread: a boolean or a function(req, res, resource) that returns a boolean indicating whether or not reading of this resource may occur.
+* rights.read: a boolean or a function(req, res, resource) that returns a boolean indicating whether or not reading of this resource may occur.
 * rights.update: a boolean or a function(req, res, resource) that returns a boolean indicating whether or not updating of this resource may occur.